-Most of us resolve to better ourselves in the New Year and often that includes getting physically fit, stress less and taking on new activities.
+Most of us resolve to better ourselves in the New Year and that often includes getting physically fit, stressing less and taking on new activities.
 One awesome waterlife activity that satisfies those resolutions is scuba diving.
 Diving helps develop lean muscles and flexibility, increases cardiovascular fitness and endurance, encourages healthy dietary habits and provides stress relief.

 Build muscle and develop flexibility